 VAPG grants can be either planning grants or working capital grants.
-The 2012 round of awardees includes 62 planning grants and 236 working capital grants.
+In 2014, approximately 15 percent of the 247 grants awarded were planning grants.

 • With planning grants, funds must be used for eligible economic planning activities.
 Economic planning activities include conducting feasibility studies and developing business plans for processing and marketing of the proposed value-added product.